Mario Mieli

-Mario Mieli (21 May 1952 – 12 March 1983) was an Italian activist, writer, playwright, and gender studies theorist.
+Mario Mieli (21 May 1952 – 12 March 1983) was an Italian activist, writer, playwright, and queer theorist.
 He is considered one of the founders of the Italian homosexual movement and one of the leading theoreticians in Italian homosexual activism.

-He is best known for his essay Elementi di critica omosessuale (Homosexuality and liberation: elements of a gay critique) published in its first edition in 1977, and was one of the founders of FUORI!
-(Fronte Unitario Omosessuale Rivoluzionario Italiano, United Italian Homosexual Revolutionary Front).
+He is best known for his essay Elementi di critica omosessuale (Homosexuality and liberation: elements of a gay critique, reduced version, Gay Men's Press, London, 1980) published in its first edition by Einaudi, in Turin, in 1977, along with Towards a Gay Communism: Elements of a Homosexual Critique (published by Pluto Press, London, 2018) and was one of the founders of FUORI!
+(Fronte Unitario Omosessuale Rivoluzionario Italiano, United Italian Homosexual Revolutionary Front) and the Collettivo Autonomo di Milano (Autonomous Collective of Milan) in 1974.
 He died by suicide at the age of 30.

 Life

-Mieli was born in Milan on May 21, 1952, into a large and prosperous family.
-He lived for the first sixteen years of his life on his family's estate near Como.
+Mieli was born in Milan on May 21, 1952, into a large bourgeois family.
+He lived for the first sixteen years of his life on his family's house near Como.
 He moved back to Milan with his family in 1968.
-Politically precocious, he threw himself into the student uprising of that year, beginning a long commitment to revolutionary causes.
+Politically precocious, he threw himself into the student uprising of that year, beginning a long commitment to revolutionary causes and establishing immediate contacts with the feminist movement.

-In 1971, he moved to London as a student, where he took an active part in the London Gay Liberation Front.
-He spent intermittent time in London until 1975.
-In 1972, he based himself in Milan, where he studied at university.
+In 1971, he went to London, where he took an active part in the London Gay Liberation Front.
+He spent intermittent time in London until 1975, while studying philosophy at the Università degli Studi di Milano.
 In April 1972, he, along with Massimo Consoli (1945–2007), Nicolino Tosoni (b.
 1943), Angelo Pezzana (b.
 1940) and the French writer Françoise d'Eaubonne (1920–2005), held the first homosexual demonstration in Italy at a congress of sexology in Sanremo.
 They protested against psychiatric condemnation of homosexual conduct and the use of aversion therapy to "convert" homosexuals.

 In 1972, Mieli helped found the collective Fronte Unitario Omosessuale Rivoluzionario Italiano (Italian revolutionary homosexual united front).
 Better known by its acronym F.U.O.R.I!
-(Come out!), it was Italy's first major gay-rights group.
+(Come out!), Italy's first major gay-rights group.
 Started in Turin in 1971, F.U.O.R.I! appeared almost simultaneously in Rome, Padua, Venice and Milan, where Mieli was an organizer.
 After the collective united with the Italian Radical Party, Mieli criticized the move as "counter-revolutionary," since he thought the gay movement should remain independent of political parties.
 He left the organization over political differences in 1974–75.